 - The draft sets the stage for eliminating opportunities for public input and community involvement in development decisions where we live.

 These deficiencies in the current draft of the Framework Element will affect Brookland and the rest of Ward 5 disproportionately.
 According to the Plan, over the coming years Upper Northwest will experience more growth than any other area of the city.
 Ward 5 saw no less than 61 proposed changes to both the Generalized Policy Map (GPM) and the Future Land Use Map (FLUM).
 That is twice as many as any other ward in the City!
 Most of these came from private developers and property owners interested in building on their properties outside the scales currently contemplated by the existing plan.
 We don’t know whether the Office of Planning will accept these changes, but the Brookland Green, the 12th St. corridor, the Franciscan Monastery and Howard Divinity grounds, and other locations are all on the chopping block.

 What You Can Do

-The deadline has passed to sign up to give testimony on the witness stand.
-However, it’s not too late to submit written testimony.
-You are welcome to send written remarks to email@example.com by 5:00 p.m. on April 3, 2018.
+Send written remarks to firstname.lastname@example.org by 5:00 p.m. on April 3, 2018.
 Provide your name, address, telephone number, organizational affiliation (if any) and title.
-In order to ensure our Ward 5 Councilmember, Kenyan McDuffie, hears our concerns, we suggest CC’ing his official email address on any correspondence to the Council: firstname.lastname@example.org.
+In order to ensure our Ward 5 Councilmember, Kenyan McDuffie, hears our concerns, we suggest CC’ing his official email address on any correspondence to the Council: email@example.com.